 - Lost Earnings.

-If your employer doesn’t pay full sick pay, you might lose some of your salaries as a result of your injuries.
+If your employer doesn’t pay full sick pay, you might lose some of your salaries due to your injuries, hence lost income.
 If that’s the case, you could include the losses in your claim.
 Also, for longer-term injuries that affect your ability to work, you might be able to claim for future lost earnings too.

 - Travelling Expenses.